fighawkins/my-rpg-game/world_overview.md

 ## Geography

 ### Bramble
 - **Description**: The user character's starting village.
 It is a gentle and cozy place, but with a rich history of great warriors.
 It is nestled in Mistwood Forest.
-Tall stone walls protect the village.
+Tall stone walls protect the village. it has cottage-core vibes.
   - **NPCs**:
     - **Lina the Hedgehog**: A wise hedgehog known for her knowledge of herbs and remedies.
 She often helps the villagers with her potions and healing salves.
 Married to Bramble (Carpenter, Beaver).
       - **Personality**: Patient, nurturing, and insightful, but can be secretive about her personal life.